 Origin and history

-Chlorella is a green microalga that appeared on Earth more than two billion years ago.
-Discovered at the end of the 19th century by the Dutch biologist Martinus Beijerinck, it quickly attracted scientific interest due to its exceptional richness in nutrients.
-In the 1950s, it was even studied by NASA as a potential source of nutrition for astronauts thanks to its high protein content and its ability to produce oxygen.
-Native to the freshwater ecosystems of Asia and Africa, chlorella is now cultivated worldwide for its detoxifying, energizing, and remineralizing properties.
+Chlorella is a green microalgae that appeared on Earth more than two billion years ago.
+Discovered at the end of the 19th century by Dutch biologist Martinus Beijerinck, it quickly attracted scientific interest due to its exceptional nutrient content.
+In the 1950s, it was even studied by NASA as a source of nutrition for astronauts due to its high protein content and ability to produce oxygen.
+Native to the fresh waters of Asia and Africa, chlorella is now cultivated worldwide for its detoxifying, energizing, and remineralizing properties.